Click on headers to view frequently asked questions about Tembusu College.

 Polytechnic students with exemptions are welcome to apply.

-For Cohorts 2016/2017 until 2020/2021, Most students who complete the UTCP are exempted from four of the five modules of the GE curriculum.
-This means that four UTCP modules will be read in place of the GE modules and the fifth UTCP module is taken as an Unrestricted Elective (UE).
+For Cohorts 2016/2017 until 2020/2021, Most students who complete the UTCP are exempted from four of the five courses of the GE curriculum.
+This means that four UTCP courses will be read in place of the GE modules and the fifth UTCP module is taken as an Unrestricted Elective (UE).
 Students should check with their faculty on their graduation requirements.

-The modules here are complementary with your degree programme.
+The courses here are complementary with your degree programme.

-For students from cohort 2016/2017 until 2020/2021, the five modules you read with us will be able to substitute four of the University Level Requirement (16MCs) and one Unrestricted Elective (4MC)
+For students from cohort 2016/2017 until 2020/2021, the five courses you read with us will be able to substitute four of the University Level Requirement (16MCs) and one Unrestricted Elective (4MC)

 For the incoming cohort (AY2021/2022), The UTCP is designed as an alternative pathway to the General Education programme at NUS.
 For more details on how the UTCP curriculum fits into your graduation requirements, please visit the following website: